Transfer of Functions Clause Samples

 Transfer of Functions.
 For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relat- ing thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Secu- rity, and the Department of Homeland Security Reor- ganization Plan of November 25, 2002, as modified, set out as a note under section 542 of Title 6.

-B. In the event that a TOF is deemed necessary, the Employer will inform the Union as far in advance as practicable, giving the reason for the action, the approximate numbers, types, and geographic location of the positions to be affected, and the approximate date of the action.
-At that time, the Union may initiate impact and implementation bargaining pursuant to the terms of Article 8, Labor- Management Negotiating Procedures, of this Agreement.
+B. When the Employer contemplates a TOF, the Employer will notify the Union and engage in pre-decisional discussions.
+The Employer will provide all the information relied upon in its contemplation to the Union for such discussion.
+The Union may provide input and recommendations for consideration by the Employer, and the Employer will provide in writing the rationale for rejecting the Union's recommendations.
+In the event that a TOF is still deemed necessary after such discussions, the Employer will inform the Union as far in advance as practicable, giving the reason for the action, the approximate numbers, types, and geographic location of the positions to be affected, and the approximate date of the action.
+At that time, the Union may initiate bargaining in accordance with Article 8, Labor- Management Negotiating Procedures.

 2. The complete address of the new work site;